Cybersecurity

 Data Integrity Definition

 Data integrity refers to the accuracy and consistency of data over its lifecycle.
 Without accurate information, companies are not able to use it in any way.
+Data integrity can be compromised and checked for errors.
+Validation procedures are used to ensure the data is not changed during transfer or replication.

 Process and State Of Data Integrity